 can manually specify the IP address of the PoE device.

 Note that if OAK is already running flashed pipeline, you need to change device info XLink state to

 in order to reach flash booted OAK camera.

 In case you can ping the device but can’t connect to it in any way (search for the device, specifying IP), you should do a factory reset as the device might have been soft-bricked.
 This usually happens with older bootloader versions.
-Note that only OAK-D-PoE and OAK-1-PoE have USB-C connector, OAK-D Pro PoE has USB connectivity via M8 connector.
+Note that only OAK-D-PoE and OAK-1-PoE have a USB-C connector, while OAK-D Pro PoE has USB connectivity via M8 connector.